M0 motorway (Hungary)

-The M0 motorway is a ringroad around Budapest, the capital of Hungary.
+The M0 motorway is a ring road around Budapest, the capital of Hungary.
 The ring presently connects motorways M1, M7, M6, M5, M4, M3, M2, connecting currently to Highway 11.
 The whole length of the motorway is planned at about 108 km.
 About 78 km have been completed as of 2013.

 Sections

 M1-M7-M6-M5 section (South)

 The 29 kilometer long section between M1 and M5 is the oldest section of the M0 motorway and was built between 1988 and 1995.
 It originally did not comply with formal motorway specifications; it was built as a 2+2 lanes road without hard shoulders.
 Speed limit on this section was 80 km/h.
 Initially there were no jersey barriers between the two lanes in each direction, they had to be added some years after the road was completed because reckless drivers overtook in the opposite lane causing many fatal frontal crashes.
 Small bridges in this section were initially built twice as wide as necessary, because a widening of the road was already anticipated in the original plans.

-The widening happened in 2011 and 2013, since then most of this busy section (except for the short section between M1 and M7) has got 4x(3+1 emergency) lanes, and speed limits were be raised to 110 km/h.
+The widening happened in 2011 and 2013, since then most of this busy section (except for the short section between M1 and M7) has got 4x(3+1 emergency) lanes, and speed limits were raised to 110 km/h.

-The southern section upgraded to a six lane motorway was delivered between M1 and Highway 51 on 30 June 2013.
+The southern section upgraded to a six-lane motorway was delivered between M1 and Highway 51 on 30 June 2013.
 The section between Highway 51 and M5 was renamed Highway M51 when a new section directly connected the M1-M5 section to the M5-M4 section of the M0.
 This new section was completed on 31 August 2013.
-(Before the new section was completed M0 shared a section with highway M5, see the map to the right.)
-The short section between M1 and M7 was upgraded to a six lane motorway in 2015.
+Before the new section was completed, M0 shared a section with highway M5 (see the map to the right).
+The short section between M1 and M7 was upgraded to a six-lane motorway in 2015.

 M5-M4 section

 The 12 kilometre long section between M5 and the initial section of the future M4 was completed in 2005.
-Maximum speeds on this section are 110 km per hour.
+Maximum speed on this section is 110 km per hour.